 The Christian fisherman's prayer is for those who are in the business of leading others to Christ.
-A "Fisher," a "fisherwoman" or a "fisherman" is someone who catches fish in a net, uses a fishing rod, a spear or even a crossbow to catch fish.
-He or she either eats, sells or keeps as a trophy what he or she catches.
-Many fishermen photograph and then release their catch.
-Some fishermen gather shellfish from the sea, a lake or a river.
-It is estimated that there are about 38 million commercial and subsistence men, women and children fishing worldwide not counting the production of fish from fish farms.
-Every day around the world, fishing provides basic subsistence and nourishment for millions.
-In Jesus' day, the people around him would have been very familiar with the whole process of fishing, much more so than people today.
+A "Fisher," a "fisherwoman," or a "fisherman" is someone who uses a fishing rod, a net, a spear, or even a crossbow to catch fish.
+He or she either eats, sells, or keeps what they acquire as a trophy.
+Many fishers photograph and then release their catch.
+Some fishermen gather shellfish from the sea, a lake, or a river.
+About 38 million commercial and subsistence men, women, and children fish worldwide, not counting fish farm production.
+Every day around the world, fishing provides essential nourishment for millions of people.
+In Jesus' day, those around him would have been very familiar with the fishing process, much more so than Westerners today.
 "Come, follow me," Jesus said in Matthew 4.19, "and I will send you out to fish for people."
-In New York City, shop owners stand out on the sidewalk and encourage people by grabbing them by the arm to come into their shop to buy a shirt or suit or a hat.
-They are also fishermen.
+In New York City, shop owner fishers stand out on the sidewalk.
+They catch people's by the arm and urge them to come into the shop to buy a shirt, suit, or a hat.
 Fishing for people is something that every Christian needs to do appropriately.
-It is our calling and our task which we should pray about.✞
+It is our calling and our task, for which we should pray.✞

 And when it comes to my last cast, I then most humbly pray.